 - Treating ED as a guarantee.
 It’s not.
 It’s a boost but still needs a stellar profile.

 - Ignoring the timeline while focusing only on scores.
-Standardized test scores matter, but when you submit matters too.
+Standardised test scores matter, but when you submit matters too.

 Ready to turn your Ivy League dream into a strategy?